-Citizens of countries like Australia, South Korea, Hong Kong, Russia, the United States and the UK may also apply for a Dubai visa on arrival.
+Citizens of countries like Australia, South Korea, Hong Kong, Russia, the United States, and the UK may also apply for a Dubai visa on arrival.
 These visas will have a validity period of 30 days.

-The type of visa one must apply for, when visiting Dubai, depends not only on the nationality, but also on the purpose and the duration of the visit.
+The type of visa one must apply for when visiting Dubai, depends not only on the nationality but also on the purpose and the duration of the visit.
 Visas can have a 30, 40 or 60-day validity and foreign citizens must be sponsored by a Dubai company or citizen.

 One can also enter Dubai with a 14-days transit visa or a visit visa.
-Dubai visit visas can be short term visas, with a 30-day validity, or long term visas, with a 90-day validity.
-The Dubai citizen or company acting as sponsor will be required to pay a certain fee on behalf of the visitor, money that will be recovered once the foreign citizen has left the city.
+Dubai visit visas can be short term visas, with 30-day validity, or long term visas, with 90-day validity.
+The Dubai citizen or company acting as a sponsor will be required to pay a certain fee on behalf of the visitor, money that will be recovered once the foreign citizen has left the city.

 Foreign businessmen collaborating with companies in Dubai and who are required to come to the city regularly may apply for a multiple-entry visa.
 The multiple-entry visa allows them to enter Dubai for a period between 14 days and six months.
 Visitors transiting Dubai must apply for a special transit visa that has 96-hours validity.